 Clear and to the point

 As Pandora likes to say, “Use your time wisely.”
 You have 30 seconds to get your message across.
 You want to be clear in your script.
 Use the time to convey your message and be direct.
 A vague message is a waste of time and money.
 Your audience can only retain so much information.
 Too much information and some of it’s bound to get lost or forgotten.

 Theater of the mind

-What type of selling – Soft, Medium, Hard?
+What type of selling – Soft, Medium, or Hard?

 So, there you have it.
 Keep your message conversational, personal, and to the point.
-You don’t have the benefit of creating a stunning visual, but that doesn’t mean your listener can’t paint a picture with their mind.
-Be mindful of the environment your message may be heard.
+You don’t have the benefit of creating a stunning visual, but that doesn’t mean your listeners can’t paint a picture with their minds.
+Be mindful of the environment where your message may be heard.
 Determine what type of selling you will be doing.
 Don’t forget a CTA or all the rest will be for nothing.

 Programmatic audio partner: Pandora(AdsWizz)